2025 UST Growling Tigers basketball team: Second round

-Typical of their last game against the Falcons, Cabañero has developed the skills of a go-to player, who can score whenever their offense falls into a rough patch.
-He is able to take advantage of his wide frame to create space between himself and his defender, whether in taking mid-range jumpers or going for under-goal stabs.
-Even as the Tigers now have reliable point guards in the veteran tandem of Padrigao and Paranada, Cabañero has been responsible for steadying UST's offense, as assists only count when the recipient is able to convert a basket.
-His presence has helped Akowe to dominate the paint, as their opponents now make second guesses in double-teaming the big man who can readily throw kick out passes to an open teammate.
+Cabañero is capable of scoring in isolation, utilizing his size to create separation from defenders in mid-range situations.
+Alongside point guards Padrigao and Paranada, Cabañero has contributed to UST's offensive production.
+Cabañero's perimeter scoring ability has complemented Akowe's interior play.
 The fifth-year team captain leads in point production with 19.4 points per game at the end of the first round and has emerged as a favorite to win this season's MVP.
 Cabañero ranks sixth in the MVP race with 76.6 statistical points.

 Despite getting outrebounded in their matches against NU and Adamson, the Tigers lead the league in the first round with the highest team average of 49.1 rebounds per game, and their frontcourt this season is responsible for the high statistic.
 Akowe logs 15.3 boards per outing, while Crisostomo contributes a steady seven rebounds per game.
 Though ineligible for the MVP award, the rookie FSA is running second in the race with 84.3 statistical points with per-game averages that compliment his rebounding, with 16.3 points, 2.0 blocks, 1.3 assists, and 1.0 steal.
 With these numbers, the Nigerian center is the leading candidate for the Rookie of the Year and the Best Foreign Student-Athlete awards.

 "I think, my primary role in the team is to give my teammates second-chance points by grabbing offensive rebounds, so I consider it a bonus whenever I score or do well defensively."